 After inserting the CD the installation program for the APIS IQ-Software is run automatically as long as the "Auto-Run" feature is activated.
-If this is not the case, then the installation may be started manually by activating the file SETUP.EXE that is on the CD, e.g. by double-clicking on the file in Windows Explorer.
+If this is not the case, then the installation may be started manually by executing the file SETUP.EXE that is on the CD, e.g. by double-clicking the file in Windows Explorer.

-TIP: The necessary access rights must be defined within the operating system to be able to implement the installation.
+Prerequisite: The user must have the necessary access rights for the operating system to be able to install the program.

-To continue with the installation procedure the instructions must be followed to install the program files and the selected components.
+To continue with the installation procedure, follow the instructions on screen to install the program files and the selected components.